maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 With every new feature our software systems have more states and interactions making them harder to model.
 Complex systems are made up of individual components interacting with each other, as a system grows it becomes more complex.

+We add more logic and states to increase resilience add in turn add more complexity.

-All is not lost, if we accept our system is complex we can look to complexity theory to give us a set of tools to understand the patterns and behaviours we are seeing.
+All is not lost, if we accept our system is and will continue to be complex then we can look to complexity theory to give us a set of tools to understand the patterns and behaviours we are seeing.

 ### Complexity Theory